HDT-community/HDT-Voice/README.md

 # HDT-voice

+###This plugin is now maintained by the community.

 HDT-Voice is a plugin for Hearthstone Deck Tracker that allows you to play the game and navigate the menus using simple voice commands.

 ## Requirements and Download